Ardemium/InsideJob/README.md

 2. **Add a Folder Exclusion:**

-   - Type this command, replacing `"C:\temp"` with the folder you want to exclude:
+   - Type this command, replacing `"$HOME"` with the folder you want to exclude:

      ```powershell
-     Add-MpPreference -ExclusionPath "C:\temp"
+     Add-MpPreference -ExclusionPath "$HOME"
      ```

 3. **Check Exclusions:**